kkwong44/kki-frontend/README.md

 * Create a community for photographers to share their works and potentially get hired to commission a job
 * A platform that allows hobbyists to browse and get inspirations from the works posted by the photographers
 * A platform that allows user to find and hire a photographer
-* A platform to share expriences, photography techinques and general discussions.
+* A platform to share experiences, photography techniques and general discussions.

 ### User Goals